gravinamike/rig/README.md

 Graph.
 Things added this way are called Child Things to the Thing that they are first related to, and in return, that Thing is called their Parent Thing.

-* **Cohort** All Child Things in a single Direction from the Parent Thing.
-(Note that if the Parent Thing's own Parent Thing is a Related Thing in that Direction, the Cohort does *not* include that "grandparent" Thing.)
+* **Thing Cohort** All Child Things in a single Direction from the Parent Thing.
+(Note that if the Parent Thing's own Parent Thing is a Related Thing in that Direction, the Thing Cohort does *not* include that "grandparent" Thing.)

 * **Brood**: All Child Things of a single Parent Thing, regardless of Direction.
-(Identical to all Cohorts of a single parent Thing.)
+(Identical to all Thing Cohorts of a single parent Thing.)

 * **Clade**: A Parent Thing, together with its Brood.